Nolan Gorman Preview, Player Props: Cardinals vs. Reds

 Nolan Gorman At The Plate

-- Gorman leads St. Louis with 93 hits, batting .234 this season with 44 extra-base hits.
+- Gorman leads St. Louis in total hits (95) this season while batting .236 with 44 extra-base hits.

-- Among the qualified batters in MLB play, his batting average ranks 122nd, his on-base percentage ranks 93rd, and he is 35th in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 119th in batting average, 83rd in on-base percentage, and 36th in slugging.

-- Gorman has an RBI in 39 of 115 games this year, with multiple RBI in 22 of them.
-He has also driven in three or more of his team's runs in 10 contests.
+- In 33.6% of his games this year, Gorman has driven in at least one run.
+In 22 of those games (19.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in 10 contests.

+- He has scored in 43 of 116 games this season, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.